NiallKiddle/NASA-Image-Demo/README.md

 # Description

 This project uses the NASA Image Search API to fetch images related to 'The Milky Way' structured using the MVC design pattern.
 It demonstrates caching and asynchronous loading of images from a JSON response, without the use of any third party frameworks or libraries.
+The search functionality filters the decoded model array and offers quick results given the image has been cached.

 # Building the project